WeiRui-Wang/PowerNav/README.md

 # PowerNav

-A lightweight extension for accessibility and power users by using dynamic navigation elements common pattern matching across vairous websites.
+A lightweight extension for accessibility and power users by using dynamic navigation elements common pattern matching across various websites.

 PowerNav is a Chrome extension that enhances website navigation for accessibility and power users.
 The extension allows users to define search patterns for specific types of elements on a web page, such as links, buttons, or form fields.
 When activated, PowerNav searches the page for matching elements and highlights them.